svenkreiss/databench/docs/dev.rst

 	databench

 and open http://localhost:5000 in a web browser.
 Now you are ready to submit pull requests of your contributions.
+Don't forget to add yourself to ``AUTHORS.rst``.